Julián del Casal: Later life

 Julián del Casal continued publishing works up until his death in October 1893.
 Earlier that year, he wrote an article about his colleague Rubén Darío, the famous father of Modernism, in the Cuban magazine La Habana Elegante.
 Casal also began writing his final book Bustos y Rimas.
 Before his death, Casal wrote a letter to Rubén Darío in which he talked about premonitions he was having about death.
-Not too long after this, Casal was at a colleague's home when he suffered a hemorrhage during conversation after dinner.
+Not too long after this, Casal was at a colleague's home when he suffered a hemorrhage from an attack of laughter after a friend told him a joke.
 He died due to this and was buried in his family pantheon.
 His final book, Bustos y Rimas was finished by his colleague and friend Enrique Hernández Miyares and published shortly after Casal's death.